Sensory Palaces sessions engage participants in sensory storytelling in the historic spaces of our palaces.

 Each session provides a chance to explore stories from the palace, participate in fun activities and build social connections.
 Sessions are designed to enhance mental health and wellbeing, encouraging new learning opportunities in a safe and welcoming environment.

 Sessions are free for participants.
-They are delivered by expert freelancers, skilled in supporting people living with early 'mild' stage dementia as defined by the Alzheimer’s Society.
+They are delivered by expert freelancers, skilled in supporting people living with dementia.

 Learn about the origins of Kew and how the silk trade helped to build the smallest of the royal palaces.
 Participants are invited to create an original sensory postcard inspired by the palace gardens.